BiniyamAwalachew/my-new-project/README.md

 ## Data sources and AI methods

-Streamwise uses various data sources to generate recommendations, including user interaction data, content metadata, and user demographics.
+BenWise uses various data sources to generate recommendations, including user interaction data, content metadata, and user demographics.

-- **User Interaction Data:** Tracks user actions (e.g., clicks, views, ratings) to capture preferences.
+- **User Interaction Data:** Tracks user actions (clicks, views, ratings) to capture preferences.
 - **Content Metadata:** Information about content, such as genre, keywords, and tags, to assess similarity.
 - **User Demographics:** Basic information like age and location, which helps tailor recommendations more accurately.